-The frothy flowers are held above narrow, delicate leaves.
-The plants have a mounding habit, but will spread 2 - 3 ft..
+Baby's-Breath Euphorbia's frothy flowers are held above narrow, delicate leaves.
+The plants have a mounding habit but will spread 2 - 3 ft. if given the space.

-Note: Euphorbia is poisonous if ingested.
-It also produces a milky sap that is a skin and eye irritant.
+Note: All Euphorbia plants are poisonous if ingested.
+They also produce a milky sap that is a skin and eye irritant.

-Baby's-Breath Euphorbia is becoming the popular common name, although it still often goes by the cultivar name, followed by Euphorbia, such as Diamond Frost® Euphorbia.
+Baby's-Breath Euphorbia is the most often used popular common name, although more and more new varieties are going by the cultivar name, followed by Euphorbia, such as Diamond Frost® Euphorbia.
 This trend will probably continue as more cultivars are introduced.

 These dainty beauties will bloom continuously throughout summer.